wcarhart/willcarh.art/content/blogs.md

 title: Recreating Python's argparse in Bash
 subtitle: Leading the way in Bash CLI applications
 blurb: Many languages ship with powerful command line argument parsing libraries, Bash included.
 One of the best I've had the pleasure of working with is Python's argparse.
-Let's dive into how argparse became the inspiration for my Bash argument parsing library, koi.
+Let's dive into how argparse became the inspiration for my own Bash argument parsing library, koi.
 cover: {{cdn:img/blog/recreating-pythons-argparse-in-bash/cover.jpg}}
 coverAuthor: Painterstock
 coverCredit: https://stock.adobe.com/contributor/207043170/painterstock